Fidel Castro: Special Period: 1992–2000

 In 1991, Havana hosted the Pan American Games, which involved construction of a stadium and accommodation for the athletes; Castro admitted that it was an expensive error, but it was a success for Cuba's government.
 Crowds regularly shouted "Fidel!
 Fidel!" in front of foreign journalists, while Cuba became the first Latin American nation to beat the US to the top of the gold-medal table.
 Support for Castro remained strong, and although there were small anti-government demonstrations, the Cuban opposition rejected the exile community's calls for an armed uprising.
 In August 1994, Havana witnessed the largest anti-Castro demonstration in Cuban history, as 200 to 300 young men threw stones at police, demanding that they be allowed to emigrate to Miami.
 A larger pro-Castro crowd confronted them, who were joined by Castro; he informed media that the men were anti-socials misled by the US.
 The protests dispersed with no recorded injuries.
 Fearing that dissident groups would invade, the government organized the "War of All the People" defence strategy, planning a widespread guerrilla warfare campaign, and the unemployed were given jobs building a network of bunkers and tunnels across the country.

 We do not have a smidgen of capitalism or neo-liberalism.
 We are facing a world completely ruled by neo-liberalism and capitalism.
 This does not mean that we are going to surrender.
-It means that we have to adopt to the reality of that world.
+It means that we have to adapt to the reality of that world.
 That is what we are doing, with great equanimity, without giving up our ideals, our goals.
 I ask you to have trust in what the government and party are doing.
 They are defending, to the last atom, socialist ideas, principles and goals.